-Hydro graphic surveys are frequently carried out by the port, for the latest survey results please consult the relevant Local Notice to Mariners.
+Hydrographic surveys are frequently carried out by the port, for the latest survey results please consult the relevant local Notice to Mariners or Port Information page on the port's website.

 4.2.6 Ballylumford Power Station "B" Jetty

 It should be noted the last tanker at this berth was November 2006.
 The jetty has subsequently been decommissioned.